 Get your closets and drawers organized with these tricks and tips.
 Pull everything out, figure out the best system, purge and use these sorting and folding tricks to maximize space and get the optimized organization.

 It's been a while since I've updated this blog.
 For many reasons . . .
 Time constraints.
 Sickness.
 More time constraints.
 The longer I was away from the writing, the easier it was not to write.
 The easier it was to lose my vision (or rather my belief in that vision).
-In simple terms, I… Continue reading Stop It: How to Get Unstuck
+In simple terms, I… Continue reading How to Get Past the Messy Middle

 Success is the sum of small efforts, repeated day in and day out. - Robert Collier I have big goals this year, and I have to admit: I am struggling with the process—the process of getting this blog off the ground, writing the sequel to my book, and getting fit.
 The process… Continue reading Trust the Process